AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 ## DeleteRow

-You can call this operation to delete a row of data.
-If the specified row does not exist, no change is made to the table.
+You can call this operation to delete a row.
+If the row you want to delete does not exist, no changes are made to the table.

--   API operations
+-   Operations

     ```
         /**